 Shortly after your booking is complete your e-ticket will be send directly to your email, just print it out and bring it with you to Kensington Palace.

-- Please note that longer lines may occur while the Diana: Her Fashion Story’ exhibition runs at Kensington Palace.
-The exhibition runs until 2018.
+- Please note that longer lines may occur while the Diana: Her Fashion Story’ exhibition runs at Kensington Palace until 2019.

 (Entrance to the palace is via the park)